 Introduction to Natural Human Movement is suitable for everyone.
 It gives us a strong foundation for healing from injury, surgery, or lack of condition; helps address issues like fear of movement, spatial imbalance and lack of coordination; and prepares us for more intense movements such as running, climbing and jumping.

-In this four-week class, we will explore some of the most fundamental human movements as a way to regain familiarity and confidence with patterns that keep our joints mobile and train our nervous systems to remain alert, efficient and graceful.
+In this drop-in class, we will explore some of the most fundamental human movements as a way to regain familiarity and confidence with patterns that keep our joints mobile and train our nervous systems to remain alert, efficient and graceful.
 We will focus on movements close to the ground such as squatting, kneeling, getting up and down off the floor, crawling, balancing, and moving smoothly from one position to another.

 These simple movements require us to refine our synergy of posture, breath, relaxation, and timing; vitalizing and integrating the entire body through coordinated action.
 Fundamental movements that mimic our development as babies and infants also bring mobility and weight-bearing to the wrists, hips, and ankles, strengthening the parts of our skeleton most prone to risk fracture as we age.

 Natural movement patterns will be taught with awareness and through careful progressions, so that each participant can move at his/her own level, acquiring skills in a safe context.
 Participants will be given "homework" in the form of movement tasks and mindfulness exercises to do daily, as well as optional reading and audio resources for further education.

 Write email@example.com for more information, or send me a message and submit your contact information below.